Elcid-Chawa/reactnd-project-myreads-starter/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── AllBooks.js # A Javascript file that renders the main display with diffferent book shelves.
+    ├── Books.js # A Javascript file that renders a list of books.
+    ├── Selector.js # A Javascript file that renders the view for the drop down list to select the book category.
+    ├── Search.js # A Javascript file that renders the search page.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg